 People usually consider freelance as an online method of earning quick cash, pretty much like the hundreds of other online money-making machine schemes you see popping up as ad banners on websites and social media.

-You have to understand, this isn’t just a method of making cash.
+You have to understand, that this isn’t just a method of making cash.
 It’s not a shortcut!
-What you need in order to be successful in the freelance game, which is, unfortunately, is the same as your day job if not even more demanding is:
+What you need in order to be successful in the freelance game, unfortunately, is the same as your day job.
+Skill and hard work are required in freelancing.

-Truth is, more than 50% of our lives are spent working, do you really think you can survive and be happy doing something you don’t enjoy/love?
+Truth is, more than 50% of our lives are spent working, do you really think you can survive and be happy doing something you don’t enjoy?

 The rest of the 30% are the people who initially thought when they decided to give a shot at freelancing thinking it’s a way to make quick cash, and were not ready to put in the work!
 I personally know a lot of people who quit freelancing within a month they started.